 Season of the trek north and the Rut

-In this season, the males also battle for the mating.
-Also, there are large concentrations of wild elephants on the southern banks of the Gurumenti river, with challenges to crossing the river since it is infested with crocodiles.
+In this season, males also battle for mating.
+Large groups of wild elephants gather on the southern banks of the Gurumenti River.
+Crossing the river is challenging because it is infested with crocodiles.

 The river crossing season